dialoa/statement/tests/syntax_definition_lists.md

 Term1
 : We can insert genuine Definition Lists in the middle.
+: Here `Term1` and `Term2` are defined.

 Term2
-: Here `Term1` and `Term2` are defined.
-The entire
-    DefinitionList is split into items.
+: In the source they are part of a DefinitionList that
+    includes the theorems above and below; the filter splits it.

 Theorem (some info).
 : We can place a dot after the info.